greg-hellings/FedoraWSL/README.md

 ### Building Project (Visual Studio):

 You can also easily build and deploy the distro launcher from Visual Studio.
 To sideload your appx on your machine for testing, all you need to do is right-click on the "Solution (DistroLauncher)" in the Solution Explorer and click "Deploy Solution".
 This should build the project and sideload it automatically for testing.

-In order run your solution under the Visual Studio debugger, you will need to copy your install.tar.gz file into your output folder, for example: `x64\Debug`. **NOTE: If you have registered your distribution by this method, you will need to manually unregister it via wslconfig.exe /unregister**

 ### Installing & Testing
 You should now have a finished appx sideloaded on your machine for testing.